 The Cup Profile That Made SL-34 Famous

 SL-34 is best known for producing coffee with bold, winey acidity – the kind that makes your palate sit up and pay attention.
 Think blackcurrant, dark cherry, sometimes even a hint of tomato-like savouriness that sounds odd but works beautifully in context.
 The body is syrupy and full, with a weight that carries those intense flavours all the way through the finish.
-There's often a pleasant complexity to the aftertaste, with notes of dark chocolate, black tea, or dried fruit lingering long after the cup is empty.
+Dark chocolate, black tea, dried fruit – the aftertaste lingers long after the cup is empty.

-The varietal responds particularly well to Kenya's unique processing methods.
-The double-fermentation washing process that many Kenyan producers use seems to amplify SL-34's natural characteristics, pushing that acidity even brighter and bringing out additional layers of fruit complexity.
+The varietal responds particularly well to Kenya's double-fermentation washing process, which seems to amplify its natural characteristics, pushing that acidity even brighter and bringing out additional layers of fruit complexity.
 When you taste a well-processed Kenyan AA or AB made from SL-34, you're experiencing one of coffee's most dramatic flavour profiles.

 The Cultivation Challenge

-Here's the thing about SL-34: it's brilliant, but it's also a bit of a diva.
-The varietal requires high altitude, mineral-rich soil, and relatively cool temperatures to perform at its best.
+The problem is that SL-34 is, agronomically speaking, a demanding variety.
+It requires high altitude, mineral-rich soil, and relatively cool temperatures to perform at its best.
 It's highly susceptible to coffee leaf rust (which devastated much of Kenya's coffee production in the 1920s), coffee berry disease, and various pests.
 Modern agrochemicals have made cultivation more manageable, but SL-34 remains far more demanding than disease-resistant hybrids like Ruiru 11 or Batian.

 Yields are also relatively modest.
 Where a Ruiru 11 tree might produce 8–10 kilograms of cherry per year, an SL-34 tree typically produces 4–6 kilograms.
 Over the lifetime of a farm, that difference adds up significantly.
-When you combine lower yields with higher disease pressure (and the associated input costs), you can see why many Kenyan farmers have been gradually shifting to more modern cultivars.
+Combined with higher disease pressure and associated input costs, you can see why many Kenyan farmers have been gradually shifting to more modern cultivars.

 SL-34 Today

-Despite the cultivation challenges, SL-34 remains widely planted across Kenya, particularly at estates and cooperatives focused on the speciality market.
-It's often grown alongside its genetic sibling, SL-28 (which has its own fascinating origin story – that one actually is Bourbon).
-Together, these two varietals form the backbone of Kenya's reputation for exceptional coffee.
+Despite the cultivation challenges, SL-34 remains widely planted across Kenya, particularly at estates and cooperatives focused on the specialty market.
+It's often grown alongside SL-28 – which has its own fascinating origin story, and actually does trace to Bourbon.
+Together, the two varietals form the backbone of Kenya's reputation for exceptional coffee.

-You'll also find SL-34 plantings in other East African countries, including Tanzania, Uganda, and Rwanda, where high-altitude conditions and volcanic soils provide suitable growing environments.
-Some producers in Latin America have experimented with SL-34 as well, though it hasn't achieved the same prominence outside East Africa.
+You'll also find SL-34 plantings in other East African countries including Tanzania, Uganda, and Rwanda, where high-altitude conditions and volcanic soils provide suitable growing environments.
+Some producers in Latin America have experimented with it too, though it hasn't achieved the same prominence outside East Africa.

 The genetic revelation about SL-34's Typica lineage hasn't changed how the coffee tastes, but it has added another layer of intrigue to an already fascinating varietal.
-It also highlights how much we're still learning about coffee genetics – the field is relatively young, and DNA testing continues to reveal surprises that challenge long-held assumptions.
+It also highlights how much we're still learning about coffee genetics – DNA testing continues to reveal surprises that challenge long-held assumptions, and SL-34's story probably isn't finished yet.

 The Verdict